Malik R. Dahlan: Academic involvement

 In 2010, Dahlan was a visiting professor at the National University of Singapore (NUS) where he conducted research on models for regional cooperation in the Middle East.
 This looked at how the Asia Pacific Economic Cooperation (APEC) could inform attempts to mold a regional system for the Middle East.
-As an academic at the NUS Middle East Institute and Lee Kuan Yew School of Public Policy.
+As an Honorary Fellow at the NUS Middle East Institute and Lee Kuan Yew School of Public Policy.

 In 2012, he was invited to deliver a European Union keynote address to the Royal Society of Edinburgh on the failure of Arab regional international organization and introduced his theory on Open Regionalism, on which he has published a chapter in Gulf Politics and Economics in a Changing World.

 From September 2014 to September 2015, Dahlan was a fellow at Cambridge University's Lauterpacht Centre for International Law affiliated with Peterhouse.
 While there, he wrote his book "The Hijaz: In Integration Islamic Statehood and the Origins of Arab Self-Determination".

 In 2016, he joined the advisory board of the Institute for Legal and Constitutional Research at St Andrews University in Scotland and is a member of the academic board of HRH Prince Hassan bin Talal of Jordan's West-Asia North Africa Institute (WANA).
 Dahlan served as the International Chair of the Harvard Law School Association from 2011-2016.

-He is a trustee of the British Institute of International and Comparative Law and Coexist House, both in London.
-He sits on the Advisory Board of the SOAS Centre for Islamic and Middle Eastern Law (CIMEL) Yearbook of Islamic and Middle Eastern Law,.
+He was a trustee of the British Institute of International and Comparative Law and Coexist House, both in London.
+He sits on the Advisory Board of the SOAS Centre for Islamic and Middle Eastern Law (CIMEL) Yearbook of Islamic and Middle Eastern Law.

 In 2019, Dahlan was appointed Senior Mediation Fellow in Residence at the Negotiation Task Force (NTF) of the Davis Center for Russian and Eurasian Studies at Harvard University.